Ab-initio investigation of finite size effects in rutile titania nanoparticles with semilocal and nonlocal density functionals: Results and Discussion

 We compare the DOS of the cuboidal particles with the DOS of slab models.
-We observe that the (100)-slab model has a bandgap very close to the bulk and there are no defect states within the gap, whereas the DOS of the (010) and (001)-slabs reveal the defect states present within the gap resulting in a lower bandgap.
+We observe that the (100)-slab model has a bandgap very close to the bulk and there are no defect states within the gap, whereas the DOS of the (010) and (001)-slabs reveal the defect states present within the gap resulting in a lower electronic gap.
 The (010)-facet which is highly unstable also has a continuum of states within the gap, which suggests that the slab models provide some insight into the defect states within the gap for these cuboidal particles.
 However, these cuboidal particle models are unrealistic due to the presence of high energy surfaces in equal proportions.
 Therefore, we hypothesize that the nature of DOS of cuboidal particles is an artifact of the unphysical nature of the particles.

-To test our hypothesis, we plot the DOS of Wulff-constructed TiO$2$ particles which are more realistic, since the area occupied by each low-index facet is inversely proportional to the surface energy of the low-index facet.
+To test our hypothesis, we plot the DOS of Wulff-constructed TiO$_2$ particles which are more realistic, since the area occupied by each low-index facet is inversely proportional to the surface energy of the low-index facet.
 These particles have larger gaps with discrete defect states within the gaps.
 However, these gaps do not seem to converge to the bulk limit as the particle size increases and the location of the defect states cannot be predicted from the slab DOS plots.
-Since the minimum length scales of the Wulff particle with 136 and 282 atoms are 9.27 \AA{} and 11.08 \AA{}, this leads us to conclude that even at $\sim$ 10 \AA{}, the band structure is highly sensitive to the shape and size of the nanoparticles.
-Therefore, hybrid calculations with specific nanoparticle morphologies are required to understand their band structure.

-We also visualize the orbitals around highest occupied molecular orbital (HOMO) and lowest unoccupied molecular orbital (LUMO) levels of the cuboidal and Wulff-constructed particles which are included in the SI (\cref{supp:fig:orbitals}).
-The orbitals are localized around (010) and (001) low-index facets of the cuboidal particles, whereas they appear to be much more delocalized throughout the Wulff particles.
-This behavior of orbitals supports the conclusion that presence of high energy facets results in defect states within the gap localized around those facets in cuboidal particles, whereas in the case of Wulff particles, the defects are delocalized throughout the nanoparticle, and will depend on the details of the particle size and shape.